rancavil/hadoop-single-node-cluster/README.md

 To run and create a container execute the next command:

-     $ docker run -it --name <container-name> -p 9864:9864 -p 9870:9870 -p 8088:8088 -p 9000:9000 --hostname <your-hostname> hadoop
+     $ docker run --name <container-name> -p 9864:9864 -p 9870:9870 -p 8088:8088 -p 9000:9000 --hostname <your-hostname> hadoop

-Then type the standard docker command `Ctrl+p` then `Ctrl+q` if you want to detach from the container and keep it running as a daemon.
+Then type the standard docker command `Ctrl+p` then `Ctrl+q` if you want to detach from the container and keep it running as a daemon or run directly with option `-d`.

 Change **container-name** by your favorite name and set **your-hostname** with by your ip or name machine.
 You can use **myhdfs** as your-hostname